afan2018/diwoCG/README.md

 - Click and drag to rotate view
 - `WASD` to navigate, `Z` for down, `C` for up
-- Hover object (you will see a white frame), and hold `G` to move it around, that is, it will be kept still in your view
+- Hover object (you will see a white frame), and hit `Space` to select it, or hit `Space` without selecting anything to cancel selection
-- `Space` to zoom hovered object to view
+- Hold `G` while selection to move the object around (keep it unchanged in your view)
 - Hold `P` and drag to take screenshot (of a section of the screen)
 - FPS is written to console output, once per second